-The Group is wholly committed to the quality of its products, customer satisfaction and compliance with food safety regulations.
+The Company is wholly committed to the quality of its products, customer satisfaction and compliance with food safety regulations.
 AB Vilkyškių pieninė has obtained certification of its Quality Management and Food Safety systems under the international standards ISO 9001:2008 and ISO 22000:2005.
 These standards set a number of rules that ensure stable and safe production processes.
 The system covers every process from raw material supplies to customer satisfaction surveys, all performed in line with the organisation's policies.
-At the last ISO 22000:2005 standard follow-up audit, Vilkyškių pieninė AB received a very favourable evaluation, stressing its good preparedness for the installation of the higher-level certification scheme.

 The Quality Management and Food Safety systems are subject to continuous monitoring, review and improvements with a view to maintaining the high quality of the Company's products.
-The continual search for improvements and adherence to the top food safety standards has enabled the Company to start preparation in 2014 for certification under ISO 22000:2005/FSSC 22000, a stricter version of the same standard.
+The continual search for improvements and adherence to the top food safety standards has enabled the Company to start preparation for certification under ISO 22000:2005/FSSC 22000, a stricter version of the same standard.
 This certification scheme is part of the Global Food Safety Initiative (GFSI) and is equivalent to such internationally recognised standards as BRC and IFS.